thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

     how I did it.
 ---

 _Post image: A snippet of generic typescript code.
-Black background, cian, green and white font colors._
+Black background, cyan, green and white font colors._

-A few people asked me how I got to work the comment section you'll find on the end of the page.
-Sure, I could just point to the giants whose shoulders I'm standing (as I did on a previous post), but I believe I've now made enough changes to deserve a post on its own.
+A few people asked me how I got the comment section you'll find on the end of the page working.
+Sure, I could just point to the giants on whose shoulders I'm standing (as I did on a previous post), but I believe I've now made enough changes to deserve a post on its own.